Boreostemma

+Paleoart of Boreostemma venezolensis.
+Created by Edwin Chávez "Disfrasaurio".

 Boreostemma is an extinct genus of glyptodonts from northern South America.
 Fossils assigned to the genus were first described as belonging to Asterostemma from southern South America, but have been placed in the new genus Boreostemma by Carlini et al. in 2008.
 The type species is B. pliocena.
 Fossils of Boreostemma have been found in the Honda Group of Colombia, in Peru and Venezuela.

 Etymology

 The genus name Boreostemma is a combination of stemma, taken from Asterostemma, and boreo is derived from borealis, meaning "northern", to distinguish the northern South American genus from the southern Asterostemma.

 Taxonomy

 Boreostemma has been placed as closely related to the later Glyptodon and Glyptotherium.
 Cladogram after Barasoain et al. 2022:

 Species

 Four species have been described in the genus Boreostemma.
 Unspecified Boreostemma fossils were found in the Ipururo Formation of the department of Ucayali, Amazonian Peru.
 Asterostemma contains the type species A. depressa and several nomina dubia.
 The genus has been found in the Early Miocene (Santacrucian in the SALMA classification) Santa Cruz Formation of the province of Santa Cruz, Argentina and in the Solimões Formation in the state of Acre, Amazonian Brazil.